 Why It Matters

 Smaller employers face significant challenges in negotiating high-quality health care at costs that they and their employees can afford.
-AHPs would lower costs for employers and workers by putting small businesses on an equal footing with larger employers and unions when it comes to negotiating lower insurance rates.
+AHPs can lower costs for employers and workers by putting small businesses on an equal footing with larger employers and unions when it comes to negotiating lower insurance rates.
 Moreover, with the construction industry facing a severe labor shortage, allowing small residential home building firms to offer competitive health care benefits at affordable rates will help them to attract and retain talented workers.

 See the latest on AHPs at NAHBNow.